fbpx

 • Perform other duties as assigned.

-• Be able to successfully complete or have completed the state of Texas approved armed security officer training courses
+• Have successfully completed the state of Texas approved unarmed security officers training course

 • Must possess a minimum of a High School diploma or equivalent.